NYU-BFX/hic-bench-demo/README.md

 git clone https://github.com/NYU-BFX/hic-bench.git
 ```

 If you're working on the phoenix server at NYU, make sure you have your `data` directory linked to Aris's.
+This contains the reference data needed for the pipeline.

 ```
 cd hic-bench